formester/formester-site/content/blog/best-online-form-builders.md

 ---
-title: "Best Online Form Builders 2022: How to Choose the Ideal One?"
+title: "Best Online Form Builders 2022: How to Choose the Ideal One"
 description: Online forms are the go-to solution for a variety of your needs - from marketing surveys to lead generation, feedback collection and more.
 The ability to capture data is vital for organizations regardless of their